commercetools/ui-kit/.changeset/funny-bananas-compare.md

 '@commercetools-uikit/localized-rich-text-input': patch
 ---

-Improve `<LocalizedRichTextInput>`:
-- change `onChange` prop handling to make the component work with Formik
-- make the component resettable
+Fix regression of `onChange` to pass `target.name` and `target.id` with the locale suffix.

+Furthermore, the reset functionality works correctly for all localized inputs.